The Ultimate Home Barista Equipment Guide 2026: Brew Specialty Coffee Like a Pro

 - Explore Beyond Espresso: Don’t forget the nuanced world of pour-over.
 Tools like the Hario V60, Chemex, and Fellow Stagg EKG kettle offer a rewarding path to clear, flavorful filter coffee.

-Conclusion: Your Journey to Exceptional Home Coffee in 2026
+Conclusion: Elevating Your Home Barista Experience in 2026